broeker/spacebook/pages/encryption.md

   key: Password protection
   order: 65
 ---
-By default, your spacebook is setup to be [non-discoverable](/privacy) but you can also protect your entire site behind a password.
+By default, your spacebook is set up to be [non-discoverable](/privacy) but you can also protect your entire site behind a password.
 When you enable, your entire site will be encrypted by [Staticrypt](https://github.com/robinmoisson/staticrypt) and all users will need to enter a password to decrypt and view.

 ::: callout
 **Did you know?** Netlify does not allow for basic authentication on their free tier.
-If you are already on a paid plan or are willing to do so, then it is probably better to simply set up basic authentication via your dashboard instead of using the instructions below.
+If you are already on a paid plan or are willing to do so, then it is better to simply set up basic authentication via your dashboard instead of using the instructions below.

 :::